hotdoy/grav-theme-wheat/README.md

 ## Starting a new project

-While my way of doing thing is one of many, I've found it to be more approacheable and should take about 30 minutes to an hour.
+While my way of doing thing is one of many, I've found it to be more approachable and should take about 30 minutes to an hour.

 - Find a cool name for your project.
 - Go on Github and create a new repo named `grav-theme-mytheme` (replace `mytheme` with your project name), in lowercase.
 (The `grav-theme-` prefix is not required but is good practice in Grav development.
 It is also required if you plan on releasing on the GPM.)